Late-night TV shows go dark as writers strike for better pay

 The labor dispute could have a cascading effect on TV and film productions depending on how long the strike lasts, and it comes as streaming services are under growing pressure from Wall Street to show profits.

-Late-night television was the first to feel the fallout, just as it was during the 2007 writers strike that last for 100 days.
+Late-night television was the first to feel the fallout, just as it was during the 2007 writers strike that lasted for 100 days.

 All of the top late-night shows, which are staffed by writers that pen monologues and jokes for their hosts, immediately went dark.
 NBC’s “The Tonight Show,” Comedy Central’s “Daily Show,” ABC’s Jimmy Kimmel Live,” CBS’s “The Late Show” and NBC’s “Late Night” all made plans for reruns through the week.